Blueberry Buckle Cupcakes

 - ½ stick unsalted butter, cold

-- In another mixing bowl, beat butter and sugar until creamy.
-Add your egg and continue to beat until fluffy.
+- In another mixing bowl or in the bowl of a stand mixer, beat the butter and sugar until creamy, about 4-5 minutes.
+Add the egg and continue to beat until fluffy.
+Add the vanilla to the milk in a separate bowl or measuring cup and stir together.

-- Spoon mixture into liners.
-The batter is VERY sticky and thick so this is tricky.
-I used my cookie scoop and then patted down the batter with a spoon.
+- Spoon the mixture into the liners.
+The batter is VERY sticky and thick so this is a little tricky.
+I used a cookie scoop and then patted down the batter with a spoon.

-- Sprinkle blueberries on top of the sticky batter, the more the better!
+- Sprinkle the blueberries on top of the sticky batter.

 Any nutrition calculations are only estimates using online calculators.
 Please verify using your own data.